ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-andergl/catchme/README.md

 * Checks done:
   * Stop the container on 10.0.1.101 ('root@debian:~# docker stop catchme_ftp_1'): service's status of Team1 becomes FAULTY.
   * Change the password of heals user on the container on 10.0.1.102: service's status of Team2 becomes FAULTY.
+  * Delete the flag file (/home/heals/flag.txt) on SSH container on 10.0.1.101: service's status of Team1 becomes RECOVERING during 5/6 Ticks (the time needed to refill the flag file with 5 new flags) and Team1 loses about 6 points.
+Once there are 5 flags in the file, status becomes UP again.

 - WEB server is active and working.
 Working means:
   - HTTP/HTTPS server is Apache 2.4.50
   - http://www.catch.me redirects (301)